stevenliatti/FestivalSearchEngine/README.md

 ### Optional features
-- Perform a search by radius with Eventful
 - Click on the artist of a displayed lineup to perform a search with this artist
-- Check top tracks and artists on Spotify to complete list markers on map

 ## Technical stuff
 - Frontend will be coded in HTML and JS mainly